MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-linux.md

 ## Configure the Microsoft Entra ECMA Connector Host certificate
  1. On the Windows Server where the provisioning agent is installed, right select the Microsoft ECMA2Host Configuration Wizard from the start menu, and run as administrator.
 Running as a Windows administrator is necessary for the wizard to create the necessary Windows event logs.
- 2. After the ECMA Connector Host Configuration starts, if this is the first time you have run the wizard, it asks you to create a certificate.
+ 2. After the ECMA Connector Host Configuration starts, if this is the first time you've run the wizard, it asks you to create a certificate.
 Leave the default port **8585** and select **Generate certificate** to generate a certificate.
 The autogenerated certificate is self-signed as part of the trusted root.
 The SAN matches the host name.
      [![Screenshot that shows configuring your settings.](~/includes/media/app-provisioning-sql/configure-1.png)](~/includes/media/app-provisioning-sql/configure-1.png#lightbox)
  3. Select **Save**.

 >[!NOTE]
- >If you have chosen to generate a new certificate, please record the certificate expiration date, to ensure that you schedule to return to the configuration wizard and re-generate the certificate before it expires.
+ >If you've chosen to generate a new certificate, please record the certificate expiration date, to ensure that you schedule to return to the configuration wizard and re-generate the certificate before it expires.

 ## Configure the generic LDAP connector